3 Days in Stockholm: The Ultimate Stockholm Itinerary

 Visit the Vasa Museum

-The Vasa Museum is the most-visited museum in all of Scandinavia for a reason!
+The Vasa Museum is the most-visited museum in all of Scandinavia for a reason; I’ve been twice and love it!
 This incredible Viking ship museum houses King Gustav II Adolfโs beloved Vasa, who sank on her maiden voyage in 1628.

 333 years later, in 1961, she was pulled from the depths of the sea to be restored.
 Now, you can see her with your own eyes.
 How amazing is that?

-Tickets cost 190 SEK ($18 USD) per adult.
+Tickets cost 230 SEK ($24 USD).
 Ages 0-18 enter free.
-The Vasa Museum is also โfreeโ to enter with the Stockholm Pass.
+The Vasa Museum is included in the Stockholm Pass.

 Stop by the Nordic Museum

-The Nordic Museum (Nordiska Museet) traces Nordic culture, traditions, and history from the 16th century to the present day through fascinating historical objects (over 1.5 million artifacts, in fact!).
+The Nordic Museum (Nordiska Museet) traces Nordic culture, traditions, and history from the 16th century to the present day through fascinating historical objects (over 1.5 million artifacts!).

-Youโll leave with a deeper understanding of Nordic culture – how these peoples were shaped through the centuries and why they think, believe, pray, celebrate, eat, and live the way they do.
+I left with a deeper understanding of Nordic culture – how these peoples were shaped through the centuries and why they think, believe, pray, celebrate, eat, and live the way they do.
+I love the permanent Nordic Life, Tradition, and Table Settings exhibitions – so interesting.

 Tickets cost 170 SEK ($16 USD) per adult while ages 0-18 enter free.
 Entry is also included in the Stockholm Pass.